dannguyen/journalism-syllabi/README.md

         <h5>Data Journalism, Spring 2018 » 2018; Spring <br>
             <a href="https://ucb-dataj.github.io/2018/">Homepage/Syllabus</a>
         </h5>

+        <p><small>
-        <p><em>This course is for students who want to make finding and reporting stories from data part of their toolkit.
-It will be useful for anyone interested in investigative journalism, which nowadays is often heavily data-driven, or those keen to use data to provide context and ground-truth for regular beat...</em></p>
+        This course is for students who want to make finding and reporting stories from data part of their toolkit.
+It will be useful for anyone interested in investigative journalism, which nowadays is often heavily data-driven, or those keen to use data to provide context and ground-truth for regular beat
+        </small></p>

         <p>Instructors: Peter Aldhous, Amanda Hickman</p>
     </td>
     <td>
-        University of California at Berkeley
+        <small>University of California at Berkeley</small>
     </td>
   </tr>